MoshaLangerak/visualisation_group_25/README.md

 ## About this app

-Our solution for the JBI100 visualization project.
+Our project code for the JBI100 visualization project.

 ## Requirements